Kids love to create.

 I hope your kids enjoy it, too.
 You may also enjoy these flower crafts.

 Coffee Filter Suncatcher

 - Double Sided Tape

-Use your washable markers to color your coffee filter.
-Wide markers work best.
+To make your own coffee filter sun catcher, use your washable markers to color your coffee filter.
+We discovered that wide markers work best.

-For the best results you want to have color on almost the whole filter.
+Also, for the best results you want to make sure there is color on almost the whole filter.

 Once the filter is completely colored, place it on several paper towels.
 The paper towels will reduce the mess.

-Use the squirt bottle to spray the filter.
+Use a squirt bottle to spray the filter.
 (My son loves this one that looks like a squirt gun.)
 Almost immediately you will see the colors start to spread.

-Once each coffee filter has been sprayed, allow them to dry completely.
+Once each filter has been sprayed, allow them to dry completely.

-To make the frame for the tulip craft, fold a piece of black construction paper in half.
+To make the frame for a flower suncatcher, fold a piece of black construction paper in half.
 Cut the shape of half a tulip from the paper.
 Be sure your flower shape isn’t bigger than the coffee filters you used!